LableOrg/java-dynamicconfig/README.md

 ```

-Now you can load the configution instance by calling:
+Now you can load the configuration instance by calling:

 ```java
 Configuration configuration = ConfigurationInitializer.configureFromProperties(new YamlDeserializer());